era-platform/cene/notes/docs.md

 The usual definition forms generate various definitions (plus potential intermediate definitions using names the Cene program doesn't know how to obtain):

 #### `(def-struct ...)`
-  * The constructor name information desired.
+  * The constructor glossary information desired.
   * A macro so that it's easy to construct and call values with this constructor.
 The macro implementation is a value user-level code doesn't know how to deconstruct, but it may be called as a macro.

 #### `(defn ...)`
-  * Constructor name information for a first-class representation of the function.
+  * Constructor glossary information for a first-class representation of the function.
   * A macro so that it's easy to construct and call values with this constructor.
 The macro implementation is a value user-level code doesn't know how to deconstruct, but it may be called as a macro.
   * The function implementation desired.
 The function implementation is a value user-level code doesn't know how to deconstruct, and when called with an appropriate structure, it returns a callable value user-level code doesn't know how to deconstruct.